openjs-foundation/cross-project-council/governance/GOVERNANCE.md

 * Send a notification to the project contacts for the project identified in the PR indicating that a new Regular CPC member has joined the CPC on behalf of the project.
 * Contact OpenJS Foundation Operations <operations@openjsf.org> and let them know we have a new Regular CPC Member:
    * Operations will add the member to the github `cpc-regular-members` [team][cpc regular members team]
-   * Operartions will add the member to the `cpc-private` email list
+   * Operations will add the member to the `cpc-private` email list
 * Introduce the new member at the next CPC meeting.

 _Note: Former Voting members whose terms have just ended will automatically become Regular members, unless they indicate otherwise._